mgtron278/gemini_chat/readme.md

 ## How to Use

-1. Clone this repository to your local machine:
+1. Clone this repository to your local machines

    ```bash
    git clone https://github.com/your_username/your_repository.git